RadioTrader's preparations for BREXIT

 In short, yes.
 We are going to try our hardest to keep the shipping costs to the same prices they are currently, however we expect there will be charges from courier companies and customs so this may increase costs slightly.

-Placed and order and arranging a collection from RadioTrader?
+Placed an order and arranging a collection from RadioTrader UK?

 If you have placed an order and are collecting the goods yourself on an ex works basis, you will need to liaise with your courier company before collection is made to ensure all documentation is covered.
 RadioTrader is not responsible for arranging the paperwork for couriers collecting on your behalf.
 If you require us to complete documentation for collections, please contact us for further information.